-(See also the American Society of Colon and Rectal Surgeons’ clinical practice guideline for the treatment of fecal incontinence.)
+(See also the American Society of Colon and Rectal Surgeons’ 2015 clinical practice guideline for the treatment of fecal incontinence.)

 Treatment of fecal incontinence includes a bowel management program to develop a predictable pattern of defecation.
 The program includes intake of adequate fluid and sufficient dietary bulk.
 Sitting on a toilet or using another customary defecatory stimulant (eg, coffee) encourages defecation.
 A suppository (eg, glycerin, bisacodyl) or a phosphate enema may also be used.
 If a regular defecatory pattern does not develop, a low-residue diet and oral loperamide may reduce the frequency of defecation.

 Simple perineal exercises, in which the patient repeatedly contracts the sphincters, perineal muscles, and buttocks, may strengthen these structures and contribute to continence, particularly in mild cases.
-Biofeedback Biofeedback For biofeedback, a type of mind-body medicine, electronic devices are used to provide information to patients about biologic functions (eg, heart rate, BP, muscle activity, skin temperature... read more (to train the patient to use the sphincters maximally and to better appreciate physiologic stimuli) should be considered before recommending surgery in well-motivated patients who can understand and follow instructions and who have an anal sphincter capable of recognizing the cue of rectal distention.
+Biofeedback Biofeedback For biofeedback, a type of mind-body medicine, electronic devices are used to provide information to patients about biologic functions (eg, heart rate, blood pressure, muscle activity, skin... read more (to train the patient to use the sphincters maximally and to better appreciate physiologic stimuli) should be considered before recommending surgery in well-motivated patients who can understand and follow instructions and who have an anal sphincter capable of recognizing the cue of rectal distention.
 About 70% of such patients respond to biofeedback.

 When there is insufficient residual sphincter for repair, particularly in patients < 50 years of age, a gracilis muscle can be transposed.
 However, the positive results of these procedures typically do not last long.
 Some centers attach a pacemaker to the gracilis muscle, whereas others use an artificial sphincter; these or other experimental procedures are available in only a few centers in the US, as research protocols.

-The following is an English-language resource that may be useful.
+The following English-language resource may be useful.
 Please note that THE MANUAL is not responsible for the content of this resource.

-American Society of Colon and Rectal Surgeons: Clinical practice guideline for the treatment of fecal incontinence
+American Society of Colon and Rectal Surgeons: Clinical practice guideline for the treatment of fecal incontinence (2015)

 Drugs Mentioned In This Article